-Would we not always face the risk that our invitation to such a conversation would be ignored – simply because the ECF Princess Margriet Award for Culture comes from Amsterdam and is a European award?
+Would we not always face the risk that our invitation to such a conversation would be ignored – simply because the European Cultural Foundation Princess Margriet Award for Culture comes from Amsterdam and is a European award?

 If they ignore your invitation, it is their problem.
 But you invited them, and I do believe this would be an important step.
 In places such as Hungary and Poland, there is a very dangerous collective political trend, although Poland still has a big constituency that defends liberal principles that are important to them.
 In Hungary, the opposition too quickly jumped towards Brussels to solve their political problems, which resulted in losing parts of their constituency.